Esoteric Masons

 Q - How do the "regular" Lodges react to their members joining Esoteric Freemasonry Lodges?

 A - Most "regular" Masonic groups expel any of their members who also join an Esoteric Freemasonry Lodge.
 For this reason, most "regular" Masons keep their membership in an Esoteric Freemason Lodge a secret. <Masonicinfo Note: That's pretty presumptive - and what Mr. Gilbert is stating is that Masons would LIE and would violate the rules and regulations of their organization in order to become 'more enriched in his interpretation of cosmic consciousness or whatever.
 Somehow that doesn't make much sense ~ at least to someone familiar with the 'real' Freemasonry.> Others do not take any of the optional obligations of an Esoteric Freemason thus avoiding the dual membership problem. <Masonicinfo Note: Oh.
-So they don't belong but can still get the secrets of the universe from you.
+So they don't belong but can still get the secrets of the universe from you??
 Hmmmm....> A few "regular" Masons do join openly because their Lodge doesn't mind. <Masonicinfo Note: Absolutely false to fact - and we directly challenge Mr. Gilbert to provide proof of this claim.>

 Q - How many of the obligations in Acacia Lodge #1 are optional?